Stephen McNally (musician): Biography

 McNally began playing guitar in 1990 and had occasional lessons from Cast lead guitarist Liam Tyson.
 He then formed his first band, The Mist, with some high school friends and started writing songs.

 From 1996 to 2003, McNally was a singer and lead guitarist of English pop rock band BBMak, along with Mark Barry and Christian Burns.
 Together they sold over three million albums worldwide.
 Their biggest single, "Back Here", was #1 in the US and across Asia.

 In 2003 after BBMAK split, McNally began writing songs for a solo album with Ricky Ross, Karl Wallinger, and The Real People members Tony and Chris Griffiths.
 The following year, McNally began recording a solo album in France with record producer James Sanger and drummer Ash Soan but abandoned the project later that year.

-In 2006 McNally formed covers band Groove Nation with friend and Broadway drummer Darren Andrews.
-That same year, McNally was contacted by former manager Diane Young about potentially becoming a vocalist with Mike and the Mechanics.
+In 2006, McNally formed covers band Groove Nation with friend and Broadway drummer Darren Andrews.
+That same year, McNally was contacted by former manager Diane Young about potentially becoming a vocalist with new line up of Mike and the Mechanics.

 In 2007, McNally entered the fourth series of The X Factor.

 In 2009, McNally became the lead singer for the band 10 Reasons to Live.

 In 2015, was a vocal/guitar coach for Jake McKechnie who in 2017 was a finalist on the first series of The Voice Kids.

 In 2018, BBMak officially reformed to work on a new album and tour.

-In 2020 McNally formed the band The Last Arcade with his writing and producing partners Paul Garrett and Steve Erickson.
+In 2020, McNally formed the band The Last Arcade with his writing and producing partners from Firebox productions, Paul Garrett and Steve Erickson.

+McNally is also an accomplished martial artist with over 30 years of training in Muay Thai & kickboxing; he is a 3rd degree black belt and a former British, European & 3x world kickboxing champion.